Charleston, Oklahoma

 Charleston is a ghost town in Harper County, Oklahoma, United States.

+History

 The post office was established June 18, 1901.
 It was named after Charles I. Eilerts, who was the first postmaster and a merchant in the area.
 The town was laid out on Eilerts' homestead about 1908.
+Charleston appears on a 1911 Rand McNally map of the county, located east-northeast of Buffalo, Oklahoma.